Skip to main content

 Does Cerebrolysin treat stroke?

-It has been studied in acute ischemic stroke and rehabilitation contexts.
-Cochrane concluded that it probably does not reduce mortality and may increase serious non-fatal adverse events.
+Cochrane's acute ischemic stroke review concluded that Cerebrolysin probably does not reduce death and may increase serious non-fatal adverse events.
+Some rehabilitation studies report selected positive outcomes, but evidence is mixed.

 Does Cerebrolysin treat dementia?